maybe12200/Yonda/docs/jobs.md

   ### This position is for

-  - Developing NexVoo **the open source way**, including coding and community engagement.
+  - Developing Yonda **the open source way**, including coding and community engagement.
-  - Researching and supporting **onboarding process** of new use cases for NexVoo.app subscribers.
+  - Researching and supporting **onboarding process** of new use cases for Yonda.app subscribers.
   - Improving our **block editor** and **graphics editor**.
   - Assisting our subscribers in utilizing our product in a data-based way with help from the operational teams.
   - Researching on better activation of potential subscribers.